arielf/weight-loss/README.md

 I was not dieting at that time.
 Just collecting data.

-The machine learning process error-convergence after partly sorting the lines descending, by `abs(delta)` to smooth it out, and 4-passes over the data, looks like this:
+The machine learning process error-convergence after partly sorting the lines descending, by `abs(delta)` to smooth it out and try to amplify very weak signals from the data, and 4-passes over the data, looks like this:

 ![error convergence (after partial descending sort by delta)](vw-convergence.png  "loss convergence in 4 data passes")